-Keep in mind if you’re cooking with home-made cannabutter or oil, you will have that herbal taste of cannabis due to it being full spectrum (it has all the cannabinoids, terpenes and other plant compounds).
+Keep in mind that if you’re cooking with homemade cannabutter or oil, you will have that herbal taste of cannabis because it is full-spectrum (it has all the cannabinoids, terpenes, and other plant compounds).
 However, you can buy isolate oil that won’t have that earthy taste.

 Foods that best disguise the taste of cannabis

 Likewise, creamy caramels and even rosemary caramels can do an excellent job of hiding the cannabis flavor in the pool of other flavors.
-Caramel sauce can be made with canna-butter, providing an excellent route for edibles for people who may not have the most expert candy-making skills.
+In addition, caramel sauce can be made with canna-butter, providing an excellent route for edibles for people who may not have the most expert candy-making skills.

 Dishes with spice, from ginger to curry, work well to cancel out the earthy flavor from cannabis.
 This opens a world of options, from ginger molasses cookies to herbal tomato soup and everything in between.
-These also often have higher fat content which helps your high (more on that later) as well as complementary terpenes to not only masks, but enhance the flavour!
+These also often have higher fat content, which helps your high (more on that later), and complementary terpenes to masks and enhance the flavor!

 Potatoes, mac and cheese, cheesy dips, aioli, and other fatty or oily foods are perfect vessels for a cannabis experience.
 You can replace the oil or butter in the dishes with canna-butter/canna-oil.
 Fatty foods can increase the high from edibles, as well as help to hide that earthy flavor.
 If you want to go the extra mile, add some additional herbs and seasonings to further disguise the taste of cannabis.
 As cannabis is an herb with an earthy flavor, combining it with other earthy herbs like thyme and rosemary can accent it perfectly.

-There is a high level of mycene terpenes found in mangoes, which works with the THC cannabinoid to enhance the psychoactive effect of the plant.
-The cannabinoid receptors in the brain bind with THC and the mycene terpenes to make your high last longer as well as hit faster and stronger.
-You can achieve the best experience if you consume an edible and then consume a mango thirty minutes to an hour after you’ve eaten the edible.
+There is a high level of myrcene terpenes found in mangoes, which works with the THC cannabinoid to enhance the psychoactive effect of the plant.
+The cannabinoid receptors in the brain bind with THC and the myrcene terpenes to make your high last longer as well as hit faster and stronger.
+You can achieve the best experience if you consume an edible and then consume a mango thirty minutes to an hour after eating the edible.

 Like mangoes, the compounds in black and green tea bind with the receptors in the brain that are already responding to THC, stimulating relaxation and feelings of peace.
 Drinking green or black tea before ingesting your edibles is a good way to increase the potency and duration of your high.
 You can also look at infused teas if you want to get your THC in at the same time!

-While it may not enhance the high, consuming broccoli in tune with edibles can work in tandem with the cannabinoid receptors in the brain to reduce physical pain as well as inflammation.
+While it may not enhance the high, consuming broccoli in tune with edibles can work in tandem with the cannabinoid receptors in the brain to reduce physical pain and inflammation.